-It applies to all employees of the HighCo Group (including its subsidiaries located outside France) and aims to prevent any inappropriate behaviour in order to protect the Group's reputation and prevent employees from being exposed to the risk of bribery concerning another organisation or one of its employees.
+It applies to all employees of the HighCo Group (including occasional employees and those of its subsidiaries located outside France as well as the corporate officers of the Group) and aims to prevent any inappropriate behaviour in order to protect the Group's reputation and prevent employees from being exposed to the risk of bribery concerning another organisation or one of its employees.

-In addition to the risk of criminal sanctions for active or passive bribery and influence peddling, any action taken in violation of the Anti-Bribery Code of Conduct and this policy may result in disciplinary sanctions as mentioned in the Group's internal regulations.
+In addition to the risk of criminal sanctions for active or passive bribery and influence peddling , any action taken in violation of the Anti-Bribery Code of Conduct and this policy may result in disciplinary sanctions as mentioned in the Group's internal regulations.